 2. Get Some Good Shut-Eye

 Sleep is when your body rebuilds your muscles.
 The hard work you put at the gym will be useless if you don’t get good quality sleep.
 The central nervous system, muscular system, and the immune system get a chance to recover properly when you sleep.
 This helps you feel fresh and ready for action the next day to hit the weights again.
+So sleep for at least 8 hours or more on your rest days.

 3. Stretch As Much As You Can